Last Updated On May 2, 2023

 The drywall repair kit can be all you need, requiring only minimal cutting, if the damage to the wall is less than seven inches in diameter.
 A small jar of joint compound, a spreader, and a sturdy patch perfect for covering large holes or gouges are typically included in these kits.

 Step 1: To prepare the area for the patch installation, use the utility plate to remove any ragged or loose paper.
-Then use a fine grit paper to sand it.
+Then use fine-grit paper to sand it.
 When the area is smooth, use a cloth to clean it and remove any dust.
 After that, apply the self-adhesive patch over the hole and push it firmly in place.

 Step 2: Finish up your repair by covering the area with several coats of joint compound to hide the roughness of the patch.
 Sand the patch, prime it, and then paint it to make the repair blend in with the wall.